-The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) encouraged a more proactive citizen participation process throughout the transportation planning process mandating public access to complete information, timely public notice, and early and continuing public participation opportunities in developing plans.
-SAFETEA-LU's requirements regarding the Participation Plan were reaffirmed by the most recent federal transportation reauthorization bill, Moving Ahead for Progress in the 21st Century (MAP-21), which was enacted in July 2012.
-As part of its efforts to accommodate SAFETEA-LU, MAP-21, and all other federal legislation and regulations, INCOG proposes to implement approaches and elements to encourage participation by stakeholders in the regional transportation planning process.
+IIJA/BIL continues to encourage a more proactive citizen participation process throughout the transportation planning process mandating public access to complete information, timely public notice, and early and continuing public participation opportunities in developing plans.
+INCOG proposes to implement approaches and elements to encourage participation by stakeholders in the regional transportation planning process.

-The public participation elements within this document will be used as guidance in developing the Regional Transportation Plan (RTP), Transportation Improvement Plan (TIP), and other appropriate transportation policies, plans, programs, and projects.
+The public participation elements within this document will be used as guidance in developing the Metropolitan Transportation Plan (MTP), Transportation Improvement Plan (TIP), and other appropriate transportation policies, plans, programs, and projects.
 These guidelines may be applied to other planning functions carried out by INCOG, taking into consideration other program requirements and needs as appropriate.
-The purpose of the Public Participation Plan (PPP) update is to not only continue to serve as a guide for INCOG staff in the development of public outreach strategies used in the transportation improvement process, but to also place a stronger emphasis in reaching our region's Title VI community which includes older adults, persons who are limited English proficient, persons with disabilities, ethnic groups and low income populations.
-The process will seek to encourage and provide for the greatest level of education on transportation issues and provide opportunities for citizens to contribute their ideas and voice their opinions early and often.
-The process will further seek to establish trust and credibility among the citizenry for the transportation planning process and the MPO by resolving conflicts and seeking consensus between citizens and professionals for policies and projects.
+The purpose of the Public Participation Plan (PPP) update is to not only continue to serve as a guide for INCOG staff in the development of public outreach strategies used in the transportation improvement process, but to also place a stronger emphasis in reaching our region's Title VI community which includes older adults, persons with limited English proficiency, persons with disabilities, ethnic groups, and low-income households.
+The process will seek to provide the greatest level of education on transportation issues as well as opportunities for citizens to contribute their ideas and voice their opinions early and often.
+The process will further seek to establish trust and credibility for the transportation planning process and the MPO by resolving conflicts and seeking consensus between citizens and professionals for policies and projects.